A1Liu/dumboss/README.md

 9. Allocator is global source of truth for what memory is being used.

 ## Notes
-1. No need for Linux zones memory is memory.
+1. No need for Linux zones, memory is memory.
+2. No async-await stuff.
+Tasks are just functions with associated state.

 ## Scrapped Ideas
 1. Integer divide-by-zero always results in a zero.
 (THIS IS NOT POSSIBLE ON X64 FEELSBADMAN)